Foot, Heel & Ankle Injuries

 - Vehicle accidents

 - Spilled chemicals

 - Improperly stocked shelves, which result in falling objects

 Types of Foot, Heel & Ankle Injuries

-- Since you feet, heels, and ankles are comprised of several bones, they are very vulnerable to fractures and breaks, which can be painful and cause long-term damage.
+- Fractures: Since your feet, heels, and ankles are comprised of several bones, they are very vulnerable to fractures and breaks, which can be painful and cause long-term damage.
 You may require surgery, casts, boots, or splints.

 Other injuries that can cause serious damage include: